-One early outcome of having services streamed is the realization that we like this option.
-The Board of TBI has approved the installation of hardware to make live-streaming significantly easier, and the intention is to continue to have the option available for people to stream services.
+The Board of TBI did approve the installation of hardware to make live-streaming significantly easier, and the intention is to continue to have the option available for people to stream services.
 We also will continue to use Zoom for many activities/meetings/services/etc.

-The values we lift up at this moment are:
+The values we continue to lift up are:

 - Pikuah Nefesh “Safeguarding Life” – which is a bedrock principle of Jewish law, and supersedes most other obligations or mitzvot.